-In his new book, The Lotus Sutra: A Biography, Donald S. Lopez, Jr. unpacks what may be the most famous of Buddhist scriptures, explaining how it came to be and how its influence has grown over centuries.
-Here, in Chapter 1 from that book, Lopez provides what he calls “The Plot Summary” of the Lotus Sutra, in plain language.
+In his book, The Lotus Sutra: A Biography, Donald S. Lopez, Jr. unpacks what may be the most famous of Buddhist scriptures, explaining how it came to be and how its influence has grown over centuries.
+Here, Lopez provides what he calls “The Plot Summary” of the Lotus Sutra.
 Whether you’re experienced with the Lotus or have never endeavored to read it, you’ll have a deeper understanding of it.

 The Lotus Sūtra begins, like so many Buddhist sūtras, with the Buddha seated on Vulture Peak.
 He is surrounded by a huge audience of monks, nuns, and deities, many of whom are named; those names include the most famous figures of the tradition.
 Also present is a huge audience of bodhisattvas.
 This immediately indicates that this is a Mahāyāna sūtra, where the bodhisattva—one who has vowed to follow the long path to buddhahood—is extolled over the arhat, the ideal of the early Buddhist tradition, who follows a much shorter path to nirvāṇa.

 The Buddha delivers a discourse, whose content is not described, and then enters a state of deep meditation.
 He emits a ray of light from between his eyes, illuminating all the realms to the east, from the highest heavens to the lowest hells.
 One of the bodhisattvas in the audience—Mañjuśrī, the bodhisattva of wisdom—reports that he once witnessed the same miracle in the far distant past, after which the Buddha of that age taught the Lotus Sūtra.
 He thus speculates that Śākyamuni, the Buddha of the present age, is about to do the same.